bryanbraun/bryanbraun.github.io/_pages/now.md

 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-It's getting warmer every day. 🌤
+It's summer. ☀️

 ## At Work

 I'm working at [Sparkbox](https://seesparkbox.com/), building web applications.
-I do a little bit of everything but I'm currently spending most of my time working on a web platform for a major University.
+I do a little bit of everything but I'm currently spending most of my time writing [Go](https://golang.org/) and building a serverless backend with GraphQL, Lambdas, and other AWS infrastructure.

-I used to bike to the office but I'm working from home a LOT these days (I damaged the back wheel of my bike, and then the COVID-19 thing happened).
-Working from home is nice.
-I enjoy eating lunch with my wife and kids.
+I'm working out of my home office, which is nice.
+I've had to replace my biking routine with pushup, but I enjoy eating lunch with my wife and kids.

-My evenings are usually spent working on side projects like [Gridmaster](https://gridmaster.io) and [Powerpoint Karaoke](https://www.powerpointkaraoke.com).
+Whenever I get a spare evening, I usually spent it working on [musicboxfun.com](https://musicboxfun.com).

 ## At Home